 For Attridge too, the singular is only comprehensible against a well-defined social cultural background.
 The singular is that which is, at a given moment, outside the cultural horizon of thinking, understanding, imagining, feeling, perceiving of certain agents.
 It is radically unfamiliar because it transgresses the limits of what a subject was able to think hitherto.
 At the same time, it maintains an intimate relationship with the subject.
 First, because one would not be able to experience or apprehend an absolute alterity - this would be totally beyond one's imagination; second, because the encounter with alterity remoulds the self that brings the other into being as, necessarily, something no longer entirely other.
-Now we can understand why Bourdieu could argue that 'by defending their singularity [of the artists and writers] [we] are defending the most universal values of all'.26 This most universal value of all seems to hint at a certain release from determinism.
+Now we can understand why Bourdieu could argue that 'by defending their singularity [of the artists and writers] [we] are defending the most universal values of all'.
+This most universal value of all seems to hint at a certain release from determinism.
 It keeps open the impossible possibility of the other within the endless reproduction of the same.

 By way of conclusion to this very general argument about the social role of autonomous literature, we would like to illustrate this with the example of Willem Frederik Hermans's singularity.
 To this end, we will use a distinction, which Attridge does but Bourdieu does not make.
 Attridge distinguishes between originality and inventiveness.
 Originality is about the creation of the work of art in its own time, inventiveness about a continued effect later on.
-Originality refers 'to the opening up of new possibilities achieved by the work of art in its own time and accessible via a process of historical reconstruction'.27 Inventiveness, on the other
+Originality refers 'to the opening up of new possibilities achieved by the work of art in its own time and accessible via a process of historical reconstruction'.
+Inventiveness, on the other hand, refers to 'the quality of innovation which is directly sensed in the present'.
+'Whereas the experience of originality in art, as in other fields, is a matter of re-creating the past, artistic inventiveness [...] bridges past and present.
+An artistic invention is inventive now.'
+We can more or less objectively reconstruct and understand Van Gogh's innovative artistic impact in his own time.
+But we can only experience for ourselves, subjectively, the fact that he still speaks to us now.
+'The singularity of the work [...] speaks to my own singularity', says Attridge.
+To us, this distinction seems very relevant.
+Moreover, we are inclined to add that it is a shortcoming of Bourdieu's hermeneutics that it restricts itself to the originality aspect of singularity without appearing to accept the inventiveness aspect.

-25 Bourdieu, Pascalian Meditations, p.
+Bourdieu, Pascalian Meditations, p.
 92.

-$^{^{\}rm 26}$ Bourdieu, Firing~Back, p.
+&lt;sup>26 Bourdieu, Firing Back, p.
 81.